ltfat/ltfat/doc/doxymain.md

 \mainpage libltfat - Large Time-Frequency Alalysis Toolbox Library

+\warning This is work in progress.
+It is only relevant to the [refactor branch]( https://github.com/ltfat/libltfat/tree/refactor ).

 The library contains implementation of the following time-frequency transforms:

 * \ref dgttheory